Click here to skip to… Rezoning Application Process

 Minimum Site Plan Requirements:

-- Area for proposed zone request (labeled as such)with dimensions shown
+- Area for proposed zone request (labeled as such) with dimensions and point of beginning and

 - Any Proposed sidewalks